-Figure 7.6 Fold the tabs toward the center of the fire plug (90°) and remove the insulation gasket.
+Figure 7.8 Fold the tabs toward the center of the fire plug (90°) and remove the insulation gasket.

-Figure 7.7 Cut the metal retaining band and fold the sides out.
+Figure 7.9 Cut the metal retaining band and fold the sides out.

-Figure 7.8 Fold the center parts of the retaining band out and use to remove the vent cap.
+Figure 7.10 Fold the center parts of the retaining band out and use to remove the vent cap.

-Figure 7.9 Discard the vent cap, remove and discard the insulation basket.
+Figure 7.11 Discard the vent cap, remove and discard the insulation basket.
 Note: Once the vent cap has been removed it CANNOT be reattached.

-Figure 7.10 Attach the first vent section (it will snap into place).
+Figure 7.12 Attach the first vent section (it will snap into place).
 Slide the insulation gasket onto the vent section, up against the appliance and over the tabs.
+Use two self-tapping screws to secure gasket to outer wrap.

-Securing and Leveling the Appliance
+C. Securing and Leveling the Appliance